Pipeline YAML Reference#

 .

-The following pipeline YAML file presents an example use of auto_promote
+The following pipeline YAML file presents two examples using auto_promote

 and

-depends on two other pipeline YAML files named p1.yml
+depends on three other pipeline YAML files named p1.yml

 :